galamo/react-movies-app/README.md

 - getMovie - get single movie from our API
 - getCountry - get single country from our API

+- Convert all the application async operations in the component to outside async function
+- support isLoading & errors ( pop up error modal)

 ```javascript
 async function Name()
  try{